Why You Should Be Tongue Scraping - RW Perio

 This is where the tongue scraper comes in.

-A tongue scraper is a simple tool usually made from plastic or metal that is dragged along your tongue.
+A tongue scraper is a simple tool, usually made from plastic or metal, that is dragged along your tongue.
 This removes the build-up of extra particles from the surface of your tongue.

 What are the benefits of tongue scraping?

-A build-up of excess particles, debris, and bacteria on your tongue over time can be detrimental to your oral hygiene.
+A buildup of excess particles, debris, and bacteria on your tongue over time can be detrimental to your oral hygiene.
 Tongue scraping maintains the balance of bacteria in your mouth by removing any excess bacteria, in addition to leftover food particles and debris.

 Other benefits include: